janpetzold/az305-learning/README.md

 Access Reviews can be configured to run periodically and may even remove users from groups automatically in case they did not confirm the need to be in there.

 Many resources allow managed identity using a system-assigned Service Principal, 1:1 relation so only for one resource.
 Applications can use managed identities to obtain Azure AD tokens without having to manage any credentials.
+"Enterprise application" is the application identity (a service principal) in each AD tenant.

 The service principal for an app can be considered an **instance** of an app.
 Service principals generally reference an app object.
 One app object can be referenced by multiple service principals across directories.
 There are three types of service principals that you can use for your organization: